 Simulation results for the number of bit-'1' in DRAM and the switch probability in SRAM

-Since the image preprocessing does not change the off- chip and on-chip memory systems and image processing algorithms, it can be easily integrated into the front end of the image processing algorithm.
 The image preprocessing algorithm including selective bit dropping and encoding has been implemented in C++.
 After preprocessing with different values of K, real image data featuring a resolution of 256*256 is sent to the DRAM model, and the simulation result of storage power consumption in DRAM is shown in Fig. 7.
-The measure of storage power consumption is the average number of bit-'1' per pixel Navg.
+Navg refers to the average number of bit-'1' per pixel (as the measure of storage power consumption in DRAM).
 The pixel data without preprocessing, i.e., the accurate storage method, is used as the baseline for comparison with the approximate preprocessing method.
-It can be seen that Navg in DRAM for yet-to-be-preprocessed pixel data is 4.22, which is close to 50%.
+It can be seen that Navg for yet-to-be-preprocessed pixel data is 4.22, which is close to 50%.
 When K = 7, only the flag bit (as the encoded flag information) at the end of the pixel data is lost, but Navg decreases to 2.81, reducing the DRAM storage power consumption by 33.4%.
 This shows the efficiency and effectiveness of the encoding scheme.
 More notably, if the requirement for the output quality is not so high, the value of K can be reduced even further.
 As illustrated in the analysis above, the value of Navg decreases significantly as K decreases.

 The image data is then sent to the SRAM model for further computation.
 Due to the high resolution of the image, it is not possible to send all of the data to the on-chip SRAM at once.
-As the capacity of the common SRAM is very limited and the size of SRAM affects the switch probability, two sizes of SRAM are used, which is 64k-bits and 128k-bits respectively.
-As shown in Fig. 8, the 128k-bits size SRAM has an overall significantly lower switch probability than that of 64k-bits size SRAM.
+As the capacity of the common SRAM is very limited and the size of SRAM affects the switch probability, two sizes of SRAM are used, which is 64k-bit and 128k-bit respectively.
+As shown in Fig. 8, the 128k-bits size SRAM has an overall significantly lower switch probability than that of 64k-bit size SRAM.
 The effect of distinct K values on the switch probability is essentially the same as that of DRAM, where the switch probability for yet-to-be-preprocessed image data is close to 50%, and decreases with smaller K value.
 Thus, the storage power consumption of SRAM could be significantly reduced.
 However, this comes at the expense of output quality losses, and the following part will focus on the impact of image preprocessing on output quality.

 B. The evaluation of output quality with the proposed strategy